 Old politics is about two sides bickering.
 New politics is about working collaboratively to find common ground and seeking solutions.
 With this in mind, we will be asking our guest panellists to each nominate two positive ‘calls to action’ - one as part of their introductory hello and one to move forward with at the end of the programme.
 The global audience will have the opportunity to vote on each ‘evolution resolution’.

-We are planning to launch at the studio at Hub @ No3, Lynne Franks’ new social hub in Wincanton on Wednesday April 10th and then plan to take this concept out on the road from late spring for a some more sessions, culminating with a ‘Conscious TV’ solution session at next August’s Frome Campout.
+We are planning to launch at the studio at Hub @ No3, Lynne Franks’ new social hub in Wincanton (date tbc) and then hope to take this concept out on the road from summer for a some more sessions, culminating with a ‘Conscious media’ solution session at next August’s Frome Campout.

 Campfire will be inviting a panel of movers and shakers to come inspire our audience, who in turn will be invited to ask questions.
 Our wider online audience can engage by voting up the most inspiring ideas which we can then collectively send out into the world as smoke signals.